Picking The Best AR-15: From Beginner To Baller

 AR-15 Comparison

-The AR-15 platform gets a lot of attention, and for good reason, it is one of the most reliable and versatile firearms ever created.
+Even in 2024, the AR-15 platform gets a lot of attention, and for good reason, it is one of the most reliable and versatile firearms ever created.
 A modern sporting rifle is my go-to for almost any shooting activity home defense, distance shooting — you name it.

 Both long and short-barreled rifles are all possible with a single AR-15, which is why it’s one of the most popular semi-automatic rifles available today.

 Invented by a renowned team of engineers who were looking to change the dynamic of what constituted small arms at the time, the gun has gone on to be known and respected around the world.
-This article is part of our Guide to Everything AR.

 There’s an ideal AR out there for everyone, and below is my list of the best AR-15 rifles, which takes into account quality, reliability, ergonomics, and our real-world experience.